Blackstar (TV series): Home video release

 In mid-January 2006, BCI Eclipse Entertainment acquired the rights for the series.

 BCI Eclipse LLC, under its Ink & Paint classic animation entertainment label, and under license from Entertainment Rights PLC, released Blackstar: The Complete Series on DVD in Region 1 on August 22, 2006.
-The 2-disc set features all 13 original, uncut episodes of the series in story continuity order, fully restored and re-mastered for optimum audio and video quality, plus several bonus features.
+The two-disc set features all 13 original, uncut episodes of the series in story continuity order, fully restored and re-mastered for optimum audio and video quality, plus several bonus features.

 On August 5, 2008, episodes were released on a DVD named Heroes and Heroines, with episodes from many series.

-By early 2009, this release has been discontinued and is out of print as BCI Eclipse ceased operations.
+By early 2009, this release had been discontinued and is out of print as BCI Eclipse ceased operations.

-In 2007, 3 PAL DVDs containing 2 episodes on each were released by Boulevard Entertainment in the UK, though no subsequent DVDs have been released, leaving the remaining 7 episodes unreleased, as Boulevard Entertainment went into liquidation in 2014.
+In 2007, three PAL DVDs containing two episodes on each were released by Boulevard Entertainment in the UK, though no subsequent DVDs have been released, leaving the remaining seven episodes unreleased, as Boulevard Entertainment went into liquidation in 2014.

 Merchandise

 Toys

 Galoob produced action figures from 1983 to 1985 after the show's cancellation, attempting to tap into the He-Man boom.
 The first series was re-released alongside the second and third series of figures with "laser light" stone-sparking action.

-While Blackstar, Klone (with his Cloud Cat disguise), and Mara were the good guy action figures, Overlord, Vizier, a Lava Loc, a Palace Guard, Kadray (which listed him as a "Wizard King"), and Neptul were the bad guy action figures alongside the villains Gargo (a Vampire Man), Meuton (a Wasp Man), Tongo (a Leopard Man), and White Knight (a warrior of Overlord) who did not appear in the cartoon series.
+While Blackstar, Klone (with his Cloud Cat disguise) and Mara were the good guy action figures, Overlord, Vizier, a Lava Loc, a Palace Guard, Kadray (which listed him as a "Wizard King") and Neptul were the bad guy action figures alongside the villains Gargo (a vampire man), Meuton (a wasp man), Tongo (a leopard man) and White Knight (a warrior of Overlord), who did not appear in the cartoon series.

 Evil characters were packaged with demons while good characters were packaged with Trobbits.
-Trobbits were also packaged individually with Rif, Terra, and Gossamer being the tougher ones to find.
+Trobbits were also packaged individually with Rif, Terra and Gossamer being the scarcer ones to find.

 Warlock the dragon and the Space Ship were each released in two color variations.
-Also released were Kadray's flying bull Triton, the Trobbit Wind Machine, and the Battle Wagon.
+Also released were Kadray's flying bull Triton, the Trobbit Wind Machine and the Battle Wagon.
 The Ice Castle was constructed with very thin plastic, making it very fragile.

-In Greece, Blackstar action figures (the "laser lights" with stone-sparkling action version) were released under the name "Κυρίαρχοι του Σύμπαντος" (Masters of the Universe) by ElGreco toy company, until they were eventually phased-out by the introduction of He-Man and the Masters of the Universe.
+In Greece, Blackstar action figures (the "laser lights" with stone-sparkling action version) were released under the name "Κυρίαρχοι του Σύμπαντος" (Masters of the Universe) by ElGreco toy company, until they were eventually phased out by the introduction of He-Man and the Masters of the Universe.